TRUE CONFESSIONS OF AN AIR-FILTER ABUSER

 THE DOS AND DON’TS OF AIR-FILTER MAINTENANCE

-I have never followed a strict protocol when it came time to putting a fresh air filter in my bike.
+I have never followed a strict protocol when it came time to put a fresh air filter in my bike.
 Insolence!
 Unlike a baby, an air filter won’t tell you when it needs to be changed.
 You must inspect the filter and determine which course of action to take.
 If the filter shows signs of filth, swap it out.
 If there is damage to the filter, swap it out.
 If the filter is wet from moisture, swap it out.
 During my time at Twin Air, where I matriculated in reticulation, I learned that unless the air filter in your bike is pristine, you need to swap it.

 And what about properly cleaning an air filter?
 There’s only one way to truly do the deed.
 Let these be the standards by which you make your potentially critical decision.